 Board-Certified Plastic Surgeon • ASPS & ASAPS MemberNo matter what procedure you undergo with Dr. Cash, one thing is for certain—it’s all about you.
 She takes the time to get to know you as more than a patient, creating a treatment plan that’s just the right fit.Meet Dr. Cash

 Breast Augmentation with Dr. Cash

 Breast augmentation is one of the most popular cosmetic surgeries Dr. Cash performs.
-The procedure not only enlarges the breasts, it creates a more proportionate physique and restores fullness that can be lost after pregnancy, nursing or weight loss.
-The procedure is surprisingly straightforward, causes just moderate discomfort and involves a fairly smooth recovery for most people.
-Dr. Cash's patients report a very high level of satisfaction after breast enlargement surgery and find that their self-confidence and body image are greatly improved.
+The procedure not only enlarges the breasts, but it also creates a more proportionate physique and restores fullness that can be lost after pregnancy, nursing, or weight loss.
+The procedure is surprisingly straightforward, causes just moderate discomfort, and involves a fairly smooth recovery for most people.
+Dr. Cash’s patients report a very high level of satisfaction after breast enlargement surgery and find that their self-confidence and body image are greatly improved.

 Choosing Breast Implants

-Dr. Cash offers a variety of choices when it comes to breast implants including those filled with saline, cohesive silicone gel, and form-stable silicone (often called gummy bear implants).
-She will explain your options and help you choose the style and size that is best suited to your goals.
+Dr. Cash offers a variety of choices when it comes to breast implants, including those filled with saline, cohesive silicone gel, and form-stable silicone (often called gummy bear implants).
+She will explain your options and help you choose the style and size that best meets your goals.